DS-100/sp24/gradproject.md

 ## Checkpoint 1: EDA + Internal Peer Review

 The checkpoint is intended to keep you on track to meet your project goals.
-You will need to submit exploratory data analysis report to Gradescope.
+You will need to submit an exploratory data analysis report to Gradescope.
 This will include submitting both a report of your results so far as well as all code necessary to replicate your results.
+Please answer all the questions below.
 Your submission should include:

 <!-- - **Project Introduction and Goals:** Please briefly introduce your project.
 Think about introducing your project to someone who has a background in data science but does not know the dataset and your research question.
 This part should not exceed 500 words.
 Here are some components to help you get started:
   - What is the dataset about?
 How was the data collected?
 What are the available features and information?
 What is the size of the dataset?